alecmdunton/alecmdunton.github.io/_pages/about.md

 Linear Dimensionality Reduction
 ------

-A lot of the work I did earlier on in my PhD was concerned with using linear low-rank matrix approximation methods for compression of scientific data.
-I've developed memory- and pass-efficient algorithms for computing the singular value decomposition (SVD) and ID of matrices arising in the simulation of turbulent flows.
+A lot of the work I did earlier on in my PhD was concerned with developing linear low-rank matrix approximation methods for compression of scientific data.
+I've built memory- and pass-efficient algorithms for computing the singular value decomposition (SVD) and ID of matrices arising in the simulation of turbulent flows.

 Online Algorithms
 ------